anyhum97/daseffect/README.md

 <p>
   Generates pseudo-random structures using discrete differential operators.
   <br>
   Perlin noise is not used.
-Fog animations is available.
+Fog animation is available.
 </p>

 <p>